 The parish church (Established Church of Scotland) has records dating from 1676.
 The present building dates from 1832.
-The records are held in the General Register Office for Scotland in Edinburgh, and copies on microfilm may be consulted in LDS Family History Centres around the world.
+The records are held at the National Records of Scotland in Edinburgh, and copies on microfilm may be consulted in LDS Family History Centres around the world.

 - 462 Kinross (1) - Births 1676-1689

 - 462 Kinross (2) - Births 1699-1783

 - 462 Kinross (4) - Deaths 1671

 - 462 Kinross (5) - Births and marriages 1820-1854